All Episodes

 Okay, move on to the next thing.

-The four years we will remind them of, but they don't want to hear what we say or what we think about it, even if we're quoting their messiah.
+The four years we will remind them of, but they don't want to hear what we say or what we think about it, even if we're quoting their Messiah.

-The Obama administration now hopes, and they, by the way, the Obama administrator of the campaign, he himself is saying all these things too.
+The Obama administration now hopes, and they, by the way, the Obama administrative campaign, he himself is saying all these things too, hopes to be able to shut the place down by the end of his first term.

 Chris in Orlando, Florida.